muratyildirimm/NewsAppWithJSON/README.md

 # NewsAppWithJSON
- I made an simple app using JSON in Swift
+ I made an simple app using JSON in Swift for my json article on medium.
+ Click on the link to access the article.